-Here is my go-to rib recipe that I’ve developed through trial and error over the past few months.
-I started out using my Joule to cook ribs sous-vide, so some of what I do is from the ChefSteps Apartment Ribs recipe.
+Here is my go-to smoked ribs recipe that I’ve developed through trial and error over the past few months.
+I started out using my Joule to cook ribs sous vide, so some of what I do is from that recipe.
 However, once I got my Presto Indoor Smoker, I brought back some of my traditional techniques.

 Gather the ingredients.

 - 1 Rack of Spare Ribs

 - 2 Tbsp.
 Kosher Salt

 - 1 Tsp.
 Smoked Paprika

 - ½ Tsp.
 Onion Powder

 - ½ Tsp.
 Celery Seed

 Let’s go to work.

 - Mix salt and pink salt and make sure they are combined.